 - The previous week's actions;

 - Next week's planned actions;

 - Sampling and analytical results;

-- If any, complaints/inquiry received from the community and local authorities in connection with the remedy construction (e.g. dust, traffic, noise, etc.) and resolution;
+- Complaints/inquiry received from the community and local authorities in connection with the remedy construction (e.g. dust, traffic, noise, etc.) and resolution, if any;

-- Photo log documenting critical events;
+- · Photo log documenting critical events;

-- Design changes and other modifications to the design; and,
+- Design changes and other modifications to the design; and

-- Revised project schedules.
+- · Revised project schedules.

-Within 90 days of completion of the remedial activities, the Oversight Engineer/Construction Manager will prepare a Construction Completion Report (CCR) for the soil removal and installation and start-up of biosparging equipment at the Auburn Green Street Former Gas Holder MGP Site, certified by a Professional Oversight Engineer/Construction Manager licensed in the State of New York.
+Within 90 days of completion of the remedial activities, the Oversight Engineer/Construction Manager will prepare a Final Engineering Report (FER) for the soil removal and installation and start-up of biosparging equipment at the Auburn Green Street Former Gas Holder MGP Site, certified by a Professional Engineer licensed in the State of New York.

-The following items will be included in the Auburn Green Street Former Gas Holder MGP Site Remediation CCR, as required by DER-10:
+The following items will be included in the Auburn Green Street Former Gas Holder MGP Site Remediation FER, as required by DER-10:

-- A description of all field work performed; - Record drawings; - Identification of all changes to the Remedial Design; - Copies of all pertinent analytical results, testing records, weigh tickets, bills of lading, and manifests from the disposal of materials;
+- A description of all field work performed; - Record drawings; - Identification of all changes to the Remedial Design; - Copies of all pertinent analytical results, testing records, weigh tickets, bills of lading, and manifests from the disposal of materials; - A discussion of green and sustainable practices implemented during remediation activities; and

-- A discussion of green and sustainable practices implemented during remediation activities; and, - Engineer's certification.
+• Engineer's certification.